 To minimize the spread of COVID-19, the City will be reducing service levels to essential services only.
-All City Hall offices are closed, except Development Services and the Permit Counter (temporarily on the first floor) which is open Monday-Friday from 9AM-12PM.
+All City Hall offices are closed, except the main customer service counter (which is now open Monday-Friday from 8AM-5PM), Development Services, and the Permit Counter which is also open 8AM-5PM.
 See the Essential Services guide under the News Section for more details.

 You may notice a fire engine at local supermarkets.
 Firefighters shift schedule keeps them at the fire station for 48 hours straight.
 Crews will shop for supplies to cook during their shift.
 Employees provide their own food while at work, and often chip in together for collective meals.
 It is important to note that there are sometimes multiple fire agencies that might shop for groceries here in the City of Lincoln; so that big red fire engine might not always belong to the Lincoln Fire Department.